diablodale/dp.docs/docs/_max/attributes/skelcompute.md

 Test to discover which settings meet your needs for hardware, latency, and throughput.
 You can have significant performance improvements! 🙂

-DirectML is built into Windows and requires no downloads.
-Other compute engines like CUDA and TensorRT have additional download requirements.
-Consult your plugin setup documentation for details.

 > 📝 The second parameter of `@skelcompute` is the name of the device or
 > the numeric index (starting with 0) of the device. *Name* of the device is recommended.
 > The index may change because the Windows Graphics Performance Preference default
 > is "Let Windows decide".
 Windows may decide to change the order of GPUs and therefore
 > the indices change.
 The index *is* consistent when you choose a Graphics Performance
 > Preference.
 This setting is in Windows settings, System, Display, Graphics settings.

-## Performance

-* DirectML works very well across most GPUs.
-It is the recommended choice.
-* CUDA and TensorRT are optional providers for body tracking.
-They require [additional setup](../dp.kinect3.md#cuda), are for unusual situations, and performed no better than DirectML during testing.
-* TensorRT usually performs better than CUDA.
-* `@skelcompute tensor_fp16` will use the Tensor Runtime and optimize the chosen body tracking model with 16-bit floating point calculations.
-It is slightly less accurate and uses less resources.
-* TensorRT choices will have a **very long** first-time startup.
-For example, it is almost 5 minutes on a laptop with a RTX2070-Super GPU and choosing `tensor_fp16`.
-Later startups are only a few seconds due to caching.
-* TensorRT caches the first-time startup optimizations at `%TEMP%\PLUGIN_NAME\tensor.cache`.
-  You or Windows can delete these cache folders.
-TensorRT will re-create a cache on the next startup.
-* Each TensorRT cache folder is dependent on your DLLs, body tracking model, compute device, fp16 optimization, etc. When you change configuration, a new cache folder will be created and new optimizations cached.
-These cache folders can grow to be hundreds of megabytes.

 ## Known Issues